NoelLincoln/SIL-FRONTEND_ASSESSMENT/README.md

 # 📖 SIL Frontend Engineer Assessment <a name="about-project"></a>

 This project is part of the SIL Frontend Engineer Assessment.
 It aims to showcase proficiency in frontend development by building a web application with the specified requirements.
+The client is built with React Js plus Vite and TypeScript.
+The API is built with Express JS with TypeScript.
+The Main features of this application include authentication using Passport Js with Github Strategy, users can view other users in the application, create Albums and change the tile for the photos.

 ## 🛠 Built With <a name="built-with"></a>